bijington/blog/_posts/2025-07-21-wheel-of-names.md

             throw new ArgumentOutOfRangeException();
     }

-    this.Invalidate();
+    this.UpdateNames(names);
 }
 ```

-Finally the call to `Invalidate` shouldn't come as a surprise based on the brief introduction that I gave - we use this to signal to the graphics layer that the control needs to be redrawn.
+Finally the call to `UpdateNames` will serve as a mechanism to signal to the graphics layer that the control needs to be redrawn.
+Don't worry we will add this method shortly.

 ### A way to trigger the wheel to spin